Quotes Icon

 Here are the top five mistakes companies make when sharing passwords with teams.

-1. Creating Weak Passwords: weak passwords make it easy for attackers to breach your digital assets.
+1. Creating Weak Passwords: Weak passwords make it easy for attackers to breach your digital assets.
 Never use your company/platform (like Instagram or Twitter) name, sequential numbers (123), and other easy-to-guess personal/company information.
 TeamPassword features a built-in password generator, so teams always create strong, random passwords with uppercase, lowercase, numbers, and symbols.

-2. Storing Passwords in Plaintext: plaintext includes emails, digital note pads, spreadsheets, messaging apps.
+2. Storing Passwords in Plaintext: Plaintext includes emails, digital note pads, spreadsheets, messaging apps.
 TeamPassword uses AES 256-Bit encryption to store your passwords.
 We hash, salt, and encrypt data locally on your computer before uploading them to our servers.
 Not even TeamPassword employees can view your passwords!

-3. Reusing Passwords: reusing passwords exposes you to credential stuffing attacks where hackers use the same credentials to access other accounts using the same username and password combination.
+3. Reusing Passwords: Reusing passwords exposes you to credential stuffing attacks where hackers use the same credentials to access other accounts using the same username and password combination.
 With TeamPassword's password generator, you can create unique credentials for every account.

-4. Memorable Passwords: we often create passwords using memorable words or phrases, like pets/family names, street addresses, mobile numbers, etc. Hackers know this!
+4. Memorable Passwords: We often create passwords using memorable words or phrases, like pets/family names, street addresses, mobile numbers, etc. Hackers know this!
 With some social media research, criminals can gather "keywords" about your life and add them to password-cracking algorithms to perform what's called a dictionary attack—a highly focused brute force attack where algorithms try username and password combinations until they find a match.

 Try TeamPassword for Free